lucacarniato/BloomonCodeChallenge/README.md

     + Update the number of available flowers for each specie.

     + Repeat until the number of available flowers is larger than and bouquet can be generated.
-    Break when one of these two conditions are not satisfied.
+    Break when one of these two conditions is not satisfied.

   This approach uses a greedy algorithm to maximize the number of bouquets for each group (large/small).
   For the sample.txt input file, 15 large and 15 small bouquets were generated.